better-soft/wecraft-node/readme.md

 Please don't forget to RUN and MAKE migrations for any change in the models.

-Migrations run on every `yarn/npm start` but for manual running use `yarn/npm migrate'.
-Seeds run on every`yarn/npm start`but for manual running use`yarn/npm seed`.
-For running server without migrating and seeding use`yarn/npm start:only`
+Migrations run on every `yarn/npm start` but for manual running use `yarn/npm migrate`.

+Seeds run on every `yarn/npm start` but for manual running use `yarn/npm seed`.

+For running server without migrating and seeding use `yarn/npm start:only`

 To make empty migrations: